smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 2 - The Weight of Crowns.md

 Then he saw movement: Metis's tent.
 Lamplight burning.
 She was awake too, but working.
 Not haunted.
 The contrast struck him like a blow.

 Poseidon appeared beside him.
-Didn't speak at first.
-Brothers standing in silence.

 "You were restless."
+That accusotry edge.
+The one he reserved for his brother.

 Zeus shrugged.
 What could he say?